 CranioSacral Therapy (CST) is a gentle form manual (hands - on) therapy based on the osteopathic philosophy that uses light-touch to release tensions deep in the body, relieve pain, and balance the nervous system for optimum health and vitality.
 A common misunderstanding is that craniosacral therapy only works on the head and sacrum.
 CST is an integrative whole body approach.
 CST is safe and effective for infants, children, and adults.
-Walter is one of the few people in New York certified in both Upledger (biomechanical) and biodynamic craniosacral therapy.
+Walter is one of the few people in New York certified in both Upledger (functional) and Biodynamic Craniosacral Therapy.

 The body endures stresses and strains on a regular basis.
 Eventually our muscles and connective tissues begin to tighten up and potentially affect the brain and spinal cord creating symptoms, dysfunction, injuries, disease, stress or trauma.
 Releasing these tensions can help relieve pain and tightness, realign the body's structure, balance the autonomic nervous system, and help other organ systems function better.

 Skilled practitioners can feel and release restrictions in the tissues and organs of the client's body.
 Often these restrictions can not be identified by conventional diagnostic tests.
 As restrictions are released and the body begins to return to optimal functioning, many possible sensations may occur.
 The release may be felt as heat, pulsing, relaxation, or other sensations.

 A nice explanation of the Upledger approach to Craniosacral Therapy: